 Table 2.
-License-year sales of cards, licenses, and stamps supporting the Great Lakes Trout and Salmon Stamp account for 2016-2017.
+License-year sales of patron cards, licenses and stamps supporting the Great Lakes Trout and Salmon Program for 2018-2021.
 License reporting categories have changed over reporting years.
-For this report, categories of license sales for Patron Cards include regular resident Patron Cards, junior, purple heart, and recruiter card sales.
+For this report, categories of license sales for Patron Cards include regular resident Patron Cards, junior, purple heart and recruiter card sales.
 Two-Day Licenses include two-day Great Lakes fishing licenses and two-day Great Lakes fishing licenses issued on charter boats.
 Great Lakes Trout and Salmon Stamps contain recorded sales from that category only.